AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-payment-method.md

 ## Step 1: Create the .js component file

 Your payment method renderer must be implemented as a [UI component](https://glossary.magento.com/ui-component).
-For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
+For the sake of compatibility, upgradability and easy maintenance, do not edit the default application code, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should depend on the `Magento_Checkout` module.
 Module dependencies are specified in the [module's `composer.json`](../../../development/build/composer-integration.md).

 Do not use `Ui` for your custom module name, because `%Vendor%_Ui` notation, required when specifying paths, might cause issues.

 In your custom module directory create the component's `.js` file (payment method renderer).
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.
-For example in the Magento modules, the payment methods renderers are stored in the `<Magento_module_dir>/view/frontend/web/js/view/payment/method-renderer/` directory.
+For example in the modules, the payment methods renderers are stored in the `<Magento_module_dir>/view/frontend/web/js/view/payment/method-renderer/` directory.

 Usually, your component will extend the default payment method component (default payment method renderer) implemented in the `<Magento_Checkout_module_dir>/view/frontend/web/js/view/payment/default.js` file.
 The following table contains the list of the `default` component's methods.